chrysaliswoon/catris-game/README.md

 2. In order to rotate the Tetromino pieces, I found out that instead of creating different variations of the matrices and looping through them, an easier way would be to use the rotation matrix, which required knowledge of linear algebra.

 3. With a project as complex as Tetris, it helps to separate the JS files for each main component so you can identify the errors and bugs.
-But at the same time, this meant that sometimes you might not know where a particular code is referencing it from.
+But at the same time, this meant that sometimes you might not know where a particular code is referencing it from if you don't label your functions and variables in a way which makes sense.
+Commenting on your codes will also help you identify what a particular section of code does, making it easier to debug.

 4. We learned in class to use setInterval or setTimeout.
 However, for the Tetris game, I created a function called requestAnimationFrame() which paints a frame and reschedules itself.
 This is so we only see the Tetris block moving down when it is visible and it enables browser optimizations.
 This taught me that we might learn a concept, but depending on the usage, that concept might not be suitable for what we want.